emilydolson/D3-visualising-data/07-d3setup.md

 The main purpose of D3 is to create visualisations of data online.
 Because it uses JavaScript, it is possible to make graphs interactive!

-As a little refresher, we will repeat a little bit html to set up our page.
+As a little refresher, we will repeat a little bit of html to set up our page.

 Create a new GitHub repository and create a gh-pages branch to which you commit.
 This is, where our actual page will live.
 Then create `index.html` in the new repository containing the following: